Advertiser Disclosure

 Platinum Medallions receive lots of complimentary upgrades, which means you’ll get to try lots of onboard meals!
 Image Credit: Delta Air Lines

-Even on some key routes, such as transcons and other flights, many Platinums report a high percentage of upgrades, which for many flyers is key in deciding whether or not elite status is worth it to pursue.
-At the Platinum level, often the discussion lies in whether to jump up to Diamond Medallion, and that will be a personal decision based on whether the $20,000 total spend a year is worth it to get upgraded more and be higher on the upgrade list.
+Even on some key routes, such as transcontinental and other flights, many Platinum Elites report a high percentage of upgrades, which for many flyers is key in deciding whether or not elite status is worth pursuing.
+At the Platinum level, often the discussion lies in whether to jump up to Diamond Medallion, and that will be a personal decision based on whether earning the extra MQDs will be worth it.

-Keep in mind, Platinum Medallions get access to Comfort+ shortly after ticketing, so most of these members will already be in prime economy class seats to begin with.
-From there, they can request an upgrade to first class.
+Keep in mind Platinum Medallions get access to Comfort+ shortly after ticketing, so most Platinum members will already be in prime economy class seats to begin with.
+From there, you can request an upgrade to first class.

-Often, you’ll find Atlanta, Detroit, Los Angeles, and Seattle filled with higher-tier elites, so if possible, try to avoid connecting through major hubs during peak hours.
-Also, to increase your odds of being upgraded, choose either larger aircraft or routings that most businesspeople will not take, such as through obscure cities like northwest Arkansas or via Memphis.
+Delta hubs like Atlanta (ATL), Detroit (DTW), Los Angeles (LAX), Minneapolis-St. Paul (MSP) and Seattle (SEA) are often filled with higher-tier elites, so if possible, try to avoid connecting through major hubs during peak hours.
+Also, to increase your odds of being upgraded, choose either larger aircraft or routings that most businesspeople will not take.
 Delta.com will let you route through many different cities depending on your search results.

-Hot Tip: Delta often prices their domestic first class fares very reasonably.
+Delta often prices its domestic first class fares very reasonably.
 If you’re concerned that your upgrade may not clear, look at the price to purchase up into the premium cabin — it could be very cheap.

 Waived Baggage Charges ($250)